hhl04/DS2500-Project/README.md

+THIS PROJECT AND ITS RESULTS ARE NOT A FINANCIAL ADVICE

 PROBLEM STATEMENT AND BACKGROUND

   Everyone wants to make more money; it’s the reality.
 One of the more prominent ways to increase your money outside of a regular salary is through investing.